-No Thanksgiving would not be complete without sweet potatoes!
+No Thanksgiving would be complete without sweet potatoes!

-Added bonus?
-According to Pati you can make the whole recipe ahead of time and reheat (over low heat) the next day on the stove.
-If you need a little more information on Mexican style cream, check out Patti’s website for more information.
+A bonus?
+According to Pati, you can make the whole recipe ahead of time and reheat it (over low heat) the next day on the stove.
+If you need a little more information on Mexican-style cream, check out Patti’s website for more information.

 - 1 cup pecans